 The educational curriculum is enriched with Physical Education, Movement, Performing Arts, Studio Art, Woodshop programs, and Bounders, a physically and mentally challenging, non-competitive program.

-Carroll provides a challenging and supportive 9th grade with a curriculum that mirrors that of local college preparatory schools.
+Carroll provides a challenging and supportive grade 8 and 9 program with curriculum that mirrors that of local college preparatory schools.
 Performance expectations will be high while targeted support will be given in order to help students achieve these high standards.
-Carroll Nine also provides direct and personal service in planning transition to their next high school placement.
+Our Upper School program also provides direct and personal service in planning transition to their next high school placement.

 The use of technology in the curriculum enhances Carroll’s multi-sensory approach to education by providing innovative, interactive approaches to learning.
-Each campus is fully wireless; teachers employ a variety of educational software; every classroom has an interactive whiteboard which is used as an integral part of daily lessons.
-Our 1st-5th grade students utilize computer labs equipped with desktop computers, as well as mobile laptop carts and Writers for classroom computer access; our 6th-9th grade students are assigned individual laptop computers.
-In our Middle School, our Learning Commons offers programming software, green-screen filming, recording technology, stop-motion video, and tablets that promote project-based learning experiences.
+We are a Google school, enabling sharing and communication throughout our community.
+Each campus is fully wireless; teachers employ a variety of educational software; every classroom has an interactive whiteboard or Smart TV, which are used as an integral part of daily lessons.
+Our 1st-5th grade students all have iPads as well as mobile laptop carts and Writers for classroom computer access; our 6th-9th grade students are assigned individual Chromebook computers.
+In all three divisions, our tech labs offer 3D printers, laser cutters, routers, programming software, green-screen filming, recording technology, stop-motion video, and tablets that promote project-based learning experiences.

 8. SUMMER @ CARROLL